Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 Total Credits | 36-39 |

-Students who have taken graduate coursework in four of the five following fields as master’s students, beyond completing ENGL 5000 Methods of Literary Research (3 cr), ENGL 5010 Teaching Writing (3 cr), and ENGL 5110 Literary Theory (3 cr), need only take 9 (of 24 required) hours in three of the five fields as part of their doctoral coursework.
+Students who have taken graduate coursework in four of the five following fields as master’s students, beyond completing ENGL 5000 Methods of Literary Research (3 cr), ENGL 5010 Teaching Writing (3 cr), and ENGL 5110 Literary Theory (3 cr), need only take nine (of 24 required) hours in three of the five fields as part of their doctoral coursework.
 Doctoral students who have not met the threshold master’s level criterion must take 12 (of 24 required) hours in four of the following five fields: